IsaacAU/knowledge/SuffixTree/README.md

 **activePoint change for extension rule 3 (APCFER3)**: When rule 3 applies in any phase i, then before we move on to next phase i+1, we increment activeLength by 1.
 There is no change in activeNode and activeEdge.
 Why?
 Because in case of rule 3, the current character from string S is matched on the same path represented by current activePoint, so for next activePoint, activeNode and activeEdge remain the same, only activeLenth is increased by 1 (because of matched character in current phase).
 This new activePoint (same node, same edge and incremented length) will be used in phase i+1.

+**activePoint change for walk down (APCFWD)**: activePoint may change at the end of an extension based on extension rule applied. activePoint may also change during the extension when we do walk down.
+The idea is that, at any time, the closest internal node from the point, where we want to reach, should be the activePoint.
+Why?
+This will minimize the length of traversal in the next extension.

+**activePoint change for Active Length ZERO (APCFALZ)**